bigboss-ps3dev/PS4EYECam/README.md

 * Calibration for stereo vision in progress

-* Identify unknown1, unknown2 and unknown3 formats

-* Port driver to other platforms (linux , windows, android...)
+* Port driver to other platforms (linux , windows, android, oculus, unity3d...)

-* Cinder is only supported by osx and windows.
-An openframework sample can be done easily and it is multiplatform.
-I can do an extesion capture addons to opencv in the future so it will be easier to port to platform with libusb and opencv support.

 * Fix, improve , incorporate new features